CJPoll/subscribex/README.md

   # handle_error/4 is an optional callback for handling when an exception is
   # raised in handle_payload/4
+  #
+	# In this example, we reject the message, telling Rabbit not to retry.
   def handle_error(payload, channel, delivery_tag, error) do
-    Logger.error("Raised #{inspect error} handling #{inspect payload}") end end
+    Logger.error("Raised #{inspect error} handling #{inspect payload}")
+		Subscribex.reject(channel, delivery_tag, requeue: false)
+  end
+end
 ```